obouaziz/FastPseudo/README.md

 The following functions are for right-censored observations only:

 - `pseudoKM` implements the pseudo-values for the Kaplan-Meier estimator.
-It can returns the pseudo-values for the survival function or for the RMST.
+It can return the pseudo-values for the survival function or for the RMST.
 It takes as input a continuous time variable, its censoring indicator and a value of the endpoint if the RMST should be computed.
 - `Rmst` computes the RMST for the Kaplan-Meier estimator.
 It takes as input a continuous time variable, its censoring indicator